 You can cover your Compot with almost anything that allows it to breathe.
 Hay, scrunched up leaves, grass clippings, coconut fibre, shredded bamboo, or mulch that is not full of dirt.
 The only thing to remember is “NOT” to cover it with “dirt” or “Sugar Cane Mulch” as this attracts Rats.
 If you cover your Compot with dirt, then you might as well just dig a hole in the ground and bury your waste.
 This will make the waste decompose too slowly and defeat the purpose of using the Compot.
 And you run the risk of your waste being dug up by animals and making a big mess in your garden.
 Plus, you might make it hard to find and the bugs can’t find it either.
 Try what works best for you in your garden.
 I personally love my grass clippings and leaves all mowed up together – a good nitrogen/carbon ratio.
 I especially like Shredded Bamboo, but it costs money.

 If you find you have the good old house fly hanging around your Compots, then you haven’t covered them properly.
-Just add some more topping and be sure the little centre hole is well covered also.
+Just add some more topping and be sure the little centre hole is well covered also- though the new design has removed this large center hole and has 4 small holes instead.
 You do not want to be encouraging house flies.
 But if you get a few inside your Compots don’t worry.
 They are part of the decomposition process but will die if they can’t find their way out and become compost.
-Composting with Black Soldier Flies
+You can watch them trying to escape in the video Composting with Black Soldier Flies

-If the soldier flies have not found your pot with within a few weeks, then you may need to uncover a few holes on the lids of the pots for a few days till they find it.
+If the Soldier Flies have not found your pot with within a few weeks, then you may need to uncover a few holes on the lid of the pot for a few days till they find it.
 This might cause a temporary situation with the house flies but with the new lid design they can’t get in, so you really don’t have to worry.
 If they do get in don’t worry as maggots are also great decomposers too, but unlike the soldier fly, they don’t bury their way out, so they die inside the pot and become compost.
 I have never ever had a problem with house flies, and you know how they love the Queensland hot weather.

 1. It is the middle of winter and way too cold for anything to decompose.